gbeckers/Birdwatcher/docs/recipes/extractaudio.rst

     >>> vf.extract_audio()
     PosixPath('myvideo.wav')

-Birdwatcher used the same file name as the video, but with an audio extension.
+The resulting file has the same name as the video, but with an audio extension.
-If you want to determine the audio file name yourself, it is best in most cases *not* to specify the file extension.
+If you want to choose the audio file name yourself, it is best in most cases *not* to specify the file extension.
 If possible, Birdwatcher tries to *copy* the audio data from the video to the audio file without any recoding or resampling so that the audio data remains the same.
 This will only work